A Travel Price Comparison for Australia Uluru National Park (Ayers Rock) vs. Perth for Couples, Attractions, Food, and Families

 Is there more to do in Uluru National Park (Ayers Rock) or Perth?

 Both Perth and Uluru National Park (Ayers Rock) have plenty of things to do for visitors.
 Both offer a variety of sights, activities, and attractions for tourists.
-Uluru National Park (Ayers Rock) is very popular for its food, resorts, hiking, and impressive beauty, while Perth attracts visitors for its museums, nightlife, and beaches.
+Uluru National Park (Ayers Rock) is very popular for its food, resorts, hiking, and impressive beauty, while Perth attracts visitors for its museums and attractions, nightlife, and beaches.
 Uluru National Park (Ayers Rock) is more touristy than Perth and is known for its natural beauty and its spiritual and sacred significance in the Anangu culture.
 Perth is famous for its beautiful city beaches, sunny weather, and isolated location.

 How is Uluru National Park (Ayers Rock) different from Perth?